What is Candida?

 Causes of Candida

-If the environment in the body promotes fungal growth, candida may develop.
+If the environment in the body promotes fungal growth, it may develop.
 Candidiasis in the mouth presents as white patches, soreness, and cottonmouth.
 When it appears in the esophagus, the most common symptom is pain while swallowing or eating.

 Oral Candida: Mouth, Throat and Esophagus